nyamu-amq/amq_scripts/README.md

 - show notification when your friend is online

 ### amqHotkeyFunctions.user.js
-- enables some hotkey functions. there are only 2 functions so far....
+- enables some hotkey functions. im so lazy to use mouse for this functions
 - [TAB] : move cursor focus to answer box and chat box
 - [ESC] : remove zombie tooltips
 - [PgUp] : increase volume